What Is Earned Media?

 What is earned media?

-In order to understand earned media, it's necessary to also understand the other types of media: Owned and paid.
+To understand earned media, you need to understand the other types of media: Owned and paid.

 As you may have gathered from its name, owned media refers to the content that your company owns and retails control of.
 This includes all pages on your site and blog, as well as the content on your social media channels.